 One of the most important pieces of advice I give to my clients is to put Google at the foremost of every single thought process as it relates to their online business.
 Why? – for the reason I mentioned above.
 Unfortunately most online business owners are clueless when it comes to web design or most things Internet related.
 They’re good at what they do best and that is selling homes, manufacturing, or something else and there is nothing wrong with that.
 Too often these same business owners make the mistake of hiring someone to design a web site.
 These are generally young adults who simply don’t understand that the Internet, above all – is a marketing tool.
-Not treating it as one from the gate, spells disaster.
+Not treating is as one from the gate, spells disaster.
 They simply don’t have the life experience to understand this thing called Internet Marketing.
 Please note that I’m not trying to bash young web designers, what I am saying is that the majority don’t know what the they’re doing when it comes to promoting a web site.
 And why should they, they’re a web designer – not an SEO or marketing expert.
 Hiring a web designer to perform your SEO work is like hiring your attorney instead of a CPA to do your taxes or vice versa.
 Just because they know how to design a web site doesn’t automatically qualify them as a marketing or SEO expert.
 Too often these same web designers are suggesting things that impact your business greatly.
-Such as the wrong software used to design your web site, who should host your web site, who you should register your domain name with, who should be acting as your email service provider and more.
+Such as who should host your web site, who you should register your domain name with, who should be acting as your email service provider and more.

 These are all very crucial decisions that greatly impact online businesses.

 Think about this – the Internet is the largest marketing tool on the planet in which your customers seek you out as opposed to you seeking them out.
-Because that’s true, you need to first define your target audience and ask yourself an extremely important question – “What are my customers searching for in order to find my products and/or services?”
+Because that’s true, you need to define your target audience and ask yourself an extremely important question – “What are my customers searching for in order to find my products and/or services?”

 So to recap, please be careful when it comes to anyone approaching you to perform SEO work on your web site.
 Don’t rely on your web designer to know about SEO unless he or she actually does.
 The decision a quasi web designer / SEO expert can make, can and generally does – have catastrophic results for your business even if its out of ignorance.

 Nothing brings greater joy to a Google engineer than taking down a web site for violating their TOS (Terms of Service).
 If you really want to feel for someone, just imagine being one of these Google engineers who on a daily basis have to contend with idiots who are trying to constantly find new ways to subvert Google’s Index.
 It’s an ongoing battle in which Google is fully justified in having a zero tolerance for.
-It’s also a great concern for you in the event you hire an SEO expert.
-Too often some of these so called SEO experts will do things that simply are not right and violate Google’s TOS.
-Creating “back links” just to increase your search engine relevancy score is just one of them.

 If you’re incapable of performing your own SEO work, then here are some questions to ask a “SEO Expert”: